 - Argument strictly taken from reason => a priori argument.

 - Argument taken as a conclusion from observations => a posteriori argument.

 - Examples of a priori arguments:

 - Anselm's argument

 - Clarke's argument

 - Examples of a posteriori arguments:

 - Cosmological argument

 - Teleological argument

 - Moral argument

 - Concept of perfection

 - Philosophical arguments give a body of evidence that is most easily explained by God's existence.

-- A philosophic principle stating one should not make more assumptions than the minimum needed is called

 - God's existence requires the fewest assumptions.

 - Weakness of philosophical arguments => Starting with human intellect. - "There is a way that seems right to a man, but its end is the way of death."
 Proverbs 14:12 - "Most assuredly, I say to you, unless one is born again, he cannot see the kingdom of God."
-John 3:3 - - "For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast."
+John 3:3 - Faith requires intervention by God the - "For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast."
 Ephesians 2:8-9 - "The fool has said in his heart, There is no God.
 They are corrupt, and have done abominable iniquity; There is none who does good."
 Psalm 53:1